InseeFr/Bowie/README.md

 - [DDI-Access-Services](https://github.com/InseeFr/DDI-Acess-Services)
 - [Stromae V1](https://github.com/InseeFr/Stromae)

-Documentation will also be provided through this initiative and synchronisation with the overall steering tool of the data collection system.
+Documentation will also be provided through this initiative.

 Link to the documentation for the installation of the survey design product : [get-started](./GET-STARTED.md)